cdegroot/evrl/_posts/2020-11-03-cooplight-nodemcu-lua.markdown

 with a callback to do the next thing.
-As far as state machines with delays go, I found it a very clean and simple to reason about way to write code, and it was pretty much one of the first times that the callback model for multithreading looked like it found home.
+As far as state machines with delays go, I found it a very clean and simple to reason about way to write code, and it was pretty much one of the first times that the callback model for multithreading looked like it found its sweet spot.
 The state machine breaks down in four functions that do something and then call or schedule each other.

 You would expect me to write something about testing now.
 I should.
 I won't.
 But